Asian shares mixed after Evergrande sale deal called off

 Several large companies are still due to release their earnings this week.
 American Airlines, Southwest Airlines and Union Pacific will report on Thursday.

-In energy trading, benchmark U.S. crude gained 13 cents to $83.55 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, lost 3 cents to $85.79 a barrel.
+In energy trading, benchmark U.S. crude lost 35 cents to $83.07 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, lost 63 cents to $85.19 a barrel.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.